UniversalDevicesInc-PG3/udi-poly-notification/README.md

           - This is only for the Emergency <a href="https://pushover.net/api#priority">Priority</a>.
 It specifies how often (in seconds) the Pushover servers will send the same notification to the user.
         - Expires
           - This is only for the Emergency <a href="https://pushover.net/api#priority">Priority</a>.
 It specifies how many seconds your notification will continue to be retried for (every retry seconds)
-  - Notify Nodes
-    - Notify nodes defined by user on the Configuration Page
-    - They are meant to be added to a Scene and send messages when DON or DOFF is received.
-    - You can also just send an ON or OFF in a program as well
-    - The only available messages are in the canned message list, send a request on the forum if you would like a new one added
-    - I may add the ability to add a custom list of messages if necessary
-    - To disable the ON or OFF from sending a message, set the message to the first one "(BLANK)" and it will be ignore

 ### Notify Nodes
-  - Notify nodes defined by user on the Configuration Page
-  - They are meant to be added to a Scene and send messages when DON or DOFF is received.
+Notify nodes are defined by user on the Configuration Page and are meant to be added to a Scene as a device.
+They send predefined messages when the device is turned ON or device is turned OFF.
-  - You can also just send an ON or OFF in a program as well
+  - This device can be turned on or off in a program as well
-  - The only available messages are in the canned message list, send a request on the forum if you would like a new one added
+  - The only available messages are in the canned message list under the Notify node in your MyLighting Tree.
+If additional messages are desired, send a request on the forum
   - I may add the ability to add a custom list of messages if necessary
   - To disable the ON or OFF from sending a message, set the message to the first one "(BLANK)" and it will be ignore

+## Deleting Nodes

+When a Notify Node or Pushover Servicer Node is deleted under the Config tab, it WILL NOT be deleted from the NodeServer or the ISY.
+To delete a node, go under NODES on the Nodeserver.
+Here you will see each of your nodes that you have ever created.
+A node can be deleted here by clicking on the X on the upper right of each node description.
+Restart the NodeServer and the nodes will be removed from both the node server and the ISY.

 ## Heartbeat monitoring